Hartnett was the representative for South Carolina’s 1st congressional district and was a Republican. He served from 1981 to 1986.

-Each dot in the chart below was a member of the House of Representatives in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hartnett is shown as a purple triangle. (analysis methodology)
+Hartnett is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Hartnett sponsored bills primarily in these issue areas:

 Private Legislation (26%) Foreign Trade and International Finance (15%) Immigration (15%) Armed Forces and National Security (11%) Economics and Public Finance (11%) Government Operations and Politics (7%) Social Welfare (7%) Taxation (7%)

 Recently Introduced Bills

 - H.R.
 5648 (99th): A bill to provide for a waiver of certain requirements of title …

 - H.R.
 5075 (99th): A bill to authorize the acquisition of certain real property located in …